AlanikREDAWN/Taco-Cat-Catcher/README.md

 ## TO-DO:
 - [x] Figure out system error
-- [ ] Organize code to increase readability
+- [x] Organize code to increase readability
 - [ ] Fix collider bug
 - [ ] Add home screen
 - [ ] Add how to play screen?
 - [ ] Add level progression
 - [ ] Add high score functionality
+- [ ] Figure out how to make image for fallingObject sprite random (50% chance of each image)
+- [ ] Figure out how to delay the creation of badFallingObject sprite for a few secs
+- [ ] Fix pixelated sprite images

 <!-- Not sure if I need this
 ## File Overview